First Internet Bank mortgage review

 What is First Internet Bank?

 In 1999, First Internet Bank became one of the first FDIC-insured banks to operate without any physical branches.
-True to its name, First Internet Bank is an online-bank that conducts its business entirely online.
+True to its name, First Internet Bank is a full-service bank that conducts its business entirely online.

-It offers checking and savings accounts, CDs, IRAs, credit cards, personal loans and home loans.
+It offers checking and savings accounts, CDs, IRAs, credit cards, personal loans and home loans — all digitally.

-First Internet Bank automates and streamlines the application process with a fully-online experience before meeting with a loan officer.
+First Internet Bank automates and streamlines the application process with an online experience before speaking with a loan officer.
 Without the overhead costs of traditional providers, First Internet Bank strives for competitive rates and quick, efficient service.
-But you won’t get the best rates out there and there are no brick-and-mortar locations.
+But with only one specialty loan, your mortgage options are pretty limited with this lender.